EvelynAnyebe/EvelynAnyebe/README.md

 ### Hi there 👋

+Thanks for checking on me 😄!

+- 🔭 I’m currently working on HCT with a brilliat team.
+We are developing an awesome web application.
+More on this later
+- ⚡ Here's a fun fact about me: If am not into computer science, I might have been in Business.
+- I'm currently learning AWS and Microsoft Azure so that I become a certified data engineer.
+Wish me lock.

 <!--
 **EvelynAnyebe/EvelynAnyebe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.